MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

     - Change the **Skillset name** to **margies-skillset**.
     - Select the option **Enable OCR and merge all text into merged_content field**.
     - Set the **Source data field** to **merged_content**.
-    - Leave the **Enrichment granularity level** as **Source field**, which is set the enture contents of the document being indexed; but note that you can change this to extract information at more granular levels, like pages or sentences.
+    - Leave the **Enrichment granularity level** as **Source field**, which is set the entire contents of the document being indexed; but note that you can change this to extract information at more granular levels, like pages or sentences.
     - Select the following enriched fields:

         | Cognitive Skill | Parameter | Field name |